ZaneBliss/Nutshell-personal/README.md

 ## Professional Requirements

-1. All teammates must be using Webpack to compile their code.
 1. Each module should have a comment at the top with the following info: author(s) and purpose of module
 1. The README for your project should include instructions on how another person can download and run the application